Kalispera Greece Amorgos.

 Amorgos in Swedish.

-Amorgos lies just east of Naxos, between them lies the Small Cyclades including Iraklia, Schinoussa, Donoussa and Koufonissi.
+Amorgos lies just east of Naxos, between them lies the Small Cyclades including Iraklia, Schinoussa, Donoussa and Koufonissia.
 On the island live about 1,970 people divided in a dozen villages.
 Amorgos has a surface area of 126 km2, it is the seventh largest island in the Cyclades and about three times smaller than Naxos which is the largest island in the Cyclades.

 The three largest villages are Katapola (462 inhabitants), Chora (397 inhabitants) and Langada (261 inhabitants).
 The highest mountain, Mount Krikelos, measuring 823 meters above sea level.
 The main livelihood are tourism, agriculture and fisheries.
-The two nearest neighbouring islands are Koufonissi and Donoussa.
+The two nearest neighbouring islands are Koufonissia and Donoussa.
 Tourism has developed in a quiet way on Amorgos in comparison with for example Santorini and Paros, there is not so much that have been arranged for tourists, it feels more like the tourists must adapt to the local people instead of vice versa.

 Katapola is one of my favorite villages in Greece.